-Other than as set forth below, to the knowledge of the Corporation, none of the Directors or officers of the Corporation, nor any shareholders holding a sufficient number of Common Shares to affect materially the control of the Corporation: (a) are, as at the date of this AIF, or have been within 10 years before the date of this AIF, a director or executive officer of any company (including the Fund and the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (b) have, within the 10 years before the date of this AIF, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the person.
+Other than Mr. Robertson, as set forth below, to the knowledge of the Corporation, none of the Directors or officers of the Corporation, nor any shareholders holding a sufficient number of Common Shares to affect materially the control of the Corporation: (a) are, as at the date of this AIF, or have been within 10 years before the date of this AIF, a director or executive officer of any company (including the Fund and the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (b) have, within the 10 years before the date of this AIF, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the person.
+In January 2012, Mr. Robertson was appointed to the board of Yellow Media Inc. and as Chairman of the Financing Committee.
+In December 2012, Yellow Media successfully completed a Plan of Arrangement pursuant to the Companies' Creditors Arrangement Act, pursuant to which Yellow Media was recapitalized.
+Upon completion of the arrangement, Mr. Robertson resigned from the board of directors.